 Our RV Lifestyle Love Story – Mike & Jennifer

 This is how Mike and Jennifer Wendland came to embrace the RV Lifestyle and start their RV travel blog, RV Lifestyle YouTube Channel, RV Podcast and RV books and newsletters

 This RV Lifestyle blog is a labor of love by us – Mike and Jennifer Wendland.
 It started as a hobby back in 2012 when I left a long career in journalism.

 Now, this blog and our many different platforms have become what we really believe is a calling.
 So let me explain.
 This is the long version “How'd you end up doing this?”
-If I could have had a quarter for every time we've been asked that about our RV Lifestyle blog we could buy another motorhome.
+If I could have had a quarter for every time we've been asked that about our RV Lifestyle blog we could buy another RV.

 Here's How The RV Lifestyle Started

 This RV Lifestyle blog is a dream come true for us.
 Decades in the making, but now being lived out like one giant movie, seen through the wide expanse of our RV's windshield as North America rolls on by.
 We can stop anytime, explore anywhere.

 And we do, sharing it with you on this blog, the RV Podcast, our RV Lifestyle YouTube channel, a weekly RV Lifestyle Newsletter, and through very active social media groups.
-And we also have written a series of 15 books and travel guides about the RV Lifestyle.
+And we also have written a series of 18 books and travel guides about the RV Lifestyle.

 It's all very much serendipity.
 Serendipity means a “happy accident” or “pleasant surprise,” something fun and useful and enjoyable that was discovered by happenstance along the way.
 That's a perfect description of what we find every day in this new wandering life in an RV.

 It started when my wife Jennifer and I bought a used Roadtrek Class B campervan-type motor home in early 2012 after years of dreaming.
 When we did, I started writing a blog about seeing North America, enjoying our RV, and the interesting stories about the people and places we came across.

 At one time, I traveled so much that my newspaper at the time took out an advertisement in a trade publication promoting me as “one of America's Most-Traveled Reporters.”